crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

 		`cf push hello_app_1 -i 4`

-		This pushes 4 instances (cf. `-i 4`) of the application to your Bluemix space and assigns it the name `hello_app_1`.
+	This pushes 4 instances of the application to your Bluemix space and assigns it the name `hello_app_1`.
-		Application specific defaults may be specified in a `manifest.yml` file and can be overridden by command line arguments.
-		For example, the `manifest.yml` file for this application specifies that the route for the application should be assigned randomly.

 	b.
 Note the route (URL) that is assigned to the application.

-	Look for a line near the end such as: `urls: hello-app-test-silly-unique-name.mybluemix.net...`
+	Look for a line near the end such as: `urls: hello-app-1-[silly unique name].mybluemix.net`

 	c.
 Verify the application is started and working

-		* To view information about the deployed application, use the `cf app` command:
+		* To view information about the deployed application:

         `cf app hello_app_1`

-		* To see summary information about all deployed applications, use the command: `cf apps`
-		* In your browser, go to **URL**/index.txt, where **URL** is the route assigned to your application from Step 5.
-Using the example from Step 5, this would be `hello-app-test-commutual-seiche.mybluemix.net/index.txt`.
+	Go to the url hello-app-1-[silly unique name].mybluemix.net you noted above.
+	You should see a "broken" application.

-		* (Optional) If you have `curl` installed, you can run curl against the URL.
-You should see curl return the text "Hello, Bluemix World 1".
+	d.
+(Optional) You can open a new terminal and `curl` the application, to watch it change as you deploy.
+You should see curl return the text "Hello, Bluemix World - STATUS".

         `curl URL/index.txt`

 You have now deployed your initial sample application.